 U.S. FDA extends review of Bristol Myers' cancer therapy acquired in Celgene deal

-The company said the information was considered a major amendment to its marketing application and it would work closely with the U.S. Food and Drug Administration as it reviews the therapy.
+The company said it had submitted additional information on the therapy known as liso-cel, which was considered a major amendment to the marketing application by the agency, which would now announce its decision by Nov.
+16 versus its earlier deadline of Aug.
+17.

-Bristol now expects the agency to announce its decision by Nov.
-16 on the therapy known as liso-cel, which it acquired as part of its $74 billion buyout of Celgene Corp.

-As part of the buyout agreement, Celgene investors are entitled to received a contingent value right payment of $9 a share if three treatments in development, including liso-cel, achieve timely approvals.
+As part of the buyout agreement, Celgene investors are eligible to receive a contingent value right (CVR) payment of $9 per share, if three experimental drugs, including liso-cel, achieve timely approvals.

+The extended review for liso-cel does not alter the likelihood of approval, but narrows the window for the Dec.
+31 CVR deadline for the therapy, said William Blair analyst Matt Phipps.

+The value of the CVR BMY_r.N was down 11.5% at $3.92 per unit in early trading, implying that investors give the company a roughly 40% chance of meeting its approval deadlines.

+Multiple sclerosis drug Zeposia, was the first of the three CVR treatments to be approved, but its launch has been delayed due to the coronavirus outbreak.

+Bristol Myers has also submitted its marketing application for the final asset in the CVR, a CAR-T cell therapy for multiple myeloma known as ide-cel, with a CVR deadline by March 31, 2021.

-Liso-cel, which is developed for relapsed or refractory large B-cell lymphoma, belongs to a class of therapies known as CAR-T cell therapy.
-The treatment takes immune cells from a patient, engineers them to attack cancer and infuses them back into the patient.
+Liso-cel, developed for relapsed or refractory large B-cell lymphoma, belongs to a class of drugs known as CAR-T cell therapy.
+The treatment involves taking immune cells from a patient, engineering them to attack cancer and infusing them back into the patient.

-(Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Amy Caren Daniel)
+(Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Amy Caren Daniel and Shinjini Ganguli)

 ((saumya.joseph@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 2676; Twitter: @SaumyaSibi;))